 - On the right side, clear benefits are tied to these specific product attributes.

-By using words such as "offers", "gives" and "feels", you can easily connect your products features and their benefits.
+Using words such as 'offers', 'gives', and 'feels' can easily connect your products features and their benefits.

 Make your product come to life.
 Try it yourself!